oskariorg/oskari-server/MigrationGuide.md

 The updated SLDs can be found in https://github.com/oskariorg/oskari-server/tree/master/content-resources/src/main/resources/sld

-These need to be manually updated on the GeoServer that is used for provding the user generated content (the included GeoServer if not customized).
+These need to be manually updated on the GeoServer that is used for providing the user generated content (the included GeoServer if not customized).

 ## 1.50.0